darkestb4light/netcap/doc/README.txt

 file (netcap.cap).
 It expects to find the file within its current working directory (unless --capture-file is used).

-netcap will read each packet and present options that the user can interact with.
+Netcap will read each packet and present options that the user can interact with.
 There are several choices that can be made for a given packet:

 o Learn as authorized traffic.